Aware Records

-Aware Records is an American record label.
-The label has worked with a range of artists, including John Mayer, Train, Five for Fighting, Mat Kearney, and Guster.
+Aware Records is an American record label based in Evanston, Illinois, a suburb of Chicago.
+Some of the label's acts have included John Mayer, Train, Five for Fighting, Mat Kearney, and Guster.

 History

 Aware Records was founded in 1993 by Gregg Latterman with the simple intention to find unsigned acts and increase their national exposure through a compilation album.
 In the fall of 1995, the label formed the inaugural Aware Tour.
 The first tour led to national tours from 1996 to 1999.
 In July 1997, Aware entered into an agreement with Columbia Records providing the major label with grassroots artist development, and Aware access to national marketing and distribution.
 The 2003 Aware Tour featured Toad the Wet Sprocket as headliner, with Aware bands Wheat and Bleu as supporting acts.
 Aware's joint venture with Columbia Records was renewed in the summer of 2002.

 Through Aware's relationship with Columbia Records, they have released full-length albums by artists such as Train, Five for Fighting and John Mayer.
 Aware was the exclusive CD retailer for the H.O.R.D.E. tours from 1995–1998 and Woodstock '99.
 In July 2010 Aware's joint venture deal with Columbia expired; Aware has since signed a new deal with Universal Republic.

-In 2000 Aware Records started an Internet radio station through New England Digital Arts.
-The agreement was that the radio broadcasts would focus on record label artist and royalties would be paid to ASCAP, BMI and SESAC.
+In 2000 Aware Records started an Internet radio station through CJ Hebb (AOL Radio) and his company New England Digital Arts.
+The agreement was that the radio broadcasts would focus on record label artists and royalties would be paid to ASCAP, BMI and SESAC.